mojaloop/documentation/docs/community/archive/discussion-docs/workbench.md

 ## 3. Assumptions

->_Some of these may go without saying, but it's noting them here anyway._
+>_Some of these may go without saying, but it's worth noting them here anyway._

 - 1\.
 The Gates Foundation wants to encourage adoption for Mojaloop at all levels (not just switches)
 - 2\.
 We don't need a lab environment to serve the needs of a Switch deployment or implementing DFSP - these needs will be met elsewhere